-- A. An agency may provide enhanced outpatient services if it: - 1.
-Is licensed by the Department for education and treatment services for individuals involved in the criminal justice system;

-- 2. Is in compliance with Section 21.230.1; and, - 3.
-Provides at least three (3) hours, but less than nine (9) hours of scheduled treatment per week. - B. Frequency and intensity of treatment activities shall be based on current assessments and conducted in at least two (2) sessions per week. - C. Changes in frequency and intensity of education and treatment activities shall be assessment driven and based on service plan reviews. - D. If, upon discharge from enhanced outpatient treatment, the minimum number of months required by the referring criminal justice agency have not been met, the agency shall transfer the individual to the appropriate level of care where remaining education and treatment requirements can be met.
+- A. An agency may provide enhanced outpatient services if it: - Is licensed by the Department for education and treatment services for individuals involved in the criminal justice system; - 2.
+Is in compliance with Section 21.230.1; and, - 3.
+Provides a minimum of four (4) hours over two (2) group sessions of scheduled treatment per week. - B. Frequency and intensity of treatment activities shall be based on current assessments and conducted in at least two (2) sessions per week. - C. Changes in frequency and intensity of education and treatment activities shall be assessed. - D. If, upon discharge from enhanced outpatient treatment, the minimum number of months required by the referring criminal justice agency have not been met, the agency shall transfer the individual to the appropriate level of care where remaining education and treatment requirements can be met.